 Drones and Robotics

 Since the rise of automation in business, it was inevitable that robots and drones would be incorporated into offices and workspaces as well.
 The pandemic didn’t jump-start this trend; it only accelerated it.
-Offices, airports, malls, and other public spaces need to maintain a level of cleanliness and sanitation, giving rise to cleaning robots.
-Drones, on the other hand, are able to deliver light packages without the need for people to interact face-to-face.
+Offices, airports, malls, and other public spaces need to maintain cleanliness and sanitation, giving rise to cleaning robots.
+On the other hand, drones can deliver light packages without the need for people to interact face-to-face.
 These unmanned aerial vehicles are also able to reach areas that may be dangerous or too narrow for humans.
 Some countries have also used them to warn people to maintain a safe distance and to respect social distancing guidelines.
 These drones and robots would most likely be a regular fixture in our everyday lives.

 Since the majority of the world’s households are spending more time at their homes than ever before, savvy criminals might be more inclined to take advantage of the cracks in our digital systems.
 The lockdowns have taught people to be more aware of the internet’s security risks and how they can protect themselves by managing their credentials and information properly.
-In the future, people would continue to bolster their cybersecurity, the same way they would protect their homes.
+In the future, people will continue to bolster their cybersecurity the same way they will protect their homes.

 Telehealth has been incredibly helpful and beneficial to a lot of people, especially those who are at risk of developing severe COVID-19 symptoms.
 The elderly and immunocompromised found a safe and healthy way for them to be able to update their primary healthcare provider about the status of their health.
 With COVID-19 still in full swing, online diagnoses may continue to be the new normal to help those who are not able to go to the hospital or clinics for whatever reason.
 Moving forward, as telehealth technology continues to advance, it may very well be able to reduce costs for patients, improve patient outcomes and outreach, and transform the way providers treat their patients.